Last Updated on November 28, 2022

-One of the easiest ways to make Christmas morning special for kids is with a fun and creative breakfast.
+One of the easiest ways to make Christmas morning special for kids is with fun and creative Christmas breakfast ideas.
 With a bit of imagination, you can turn pancakes, fruit, toast or even oatmeal into a fun Holiday character!
 Most of these cute recipes are easy enough for the kids to create, too.
 So while you're sipping on a

 cranberry mimosa cup of coffee, you can let them go crazy making Santa's beard out of a can of whipped cream.

 This post contains affiliate links.
 Please see our Disclaimer Policy.

 See all of our Christmas Breakfast ideas in the video below:

 1. Santa Pancakes